Xenorf/SPL_compiler/README.md

 ---
 ### Code
-The code feature can also be used in 2 differents ways:
+The code feature can also be used in 2 different ways:
 1. Printing the generated code in the terminal. `./compile -m code -p <src_program>`

 ![Code diagram](git_ressources/code.drawio.png?raw=true)